MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_hdr_metadata_hdr10.md

 ### -field RedPrimary

-The chromaticity coordinates of the 1.0 red value.
-Index 0 contains the X coordinate and index 1 contains the Y coordinate.
+The chromaticity coordinates of the red color primary in the CIE xy color space.
+Index 0 contains the x coordinate and index 1 contains the y coordinate.
+Values are normalized to 50,000.

 ### -field GreenPrimary

-The chromaticity coordinates of the 1.0 green value.
-Index 0 contains the X coordinate and index 1 contains the Y coordinate.
+The chromaticity coordinates of the green color primary in the CIE xy color space.
+Index 0 contains the x coordinate and index 1 contains the y coordinate.
+Values are normalized to 50,000.

 ### -field BluePrimary

-The chromaticity coordinates of the 1.0 blue value.
-Index 0 contains the X coordinate and index 1 contains the Y coordinate.
+The chromaticity coordinates of the blue color primary in the CIE xy color space.
+Index 0 contains the x coordinate and index 1 contains the y coordinate.
+Values are normalized to 50,000.

 ### -field WhitePoint

+The chromaticity coordinates of the white point in the CIE xy color space.
+Index 0 contains the x coordinate and index 1 contains the y coordinate.
+Values are normalized to 50,000.

 ### -field MaxMasteringLuminance

 The maximum number of nits of the display used to master the content.
+Values are normalized to 10,000.

 ### -field MinMasteringLuminance

 The minimum number of nits of the display used to master the content.
+Values are normalized to 10,000.

 ### -field MaxContentLightLevel

-The maximum nit value used anywhere in the content.
+The maximum content light level (MaxCLL).
+This is the nit value corresponding to the brightest pixel used anywhere in the content.

 ### -field MaxFrameAverageLightLevel

-The per-frame average of the maximum nit values.
+The maximum frame average light level (MaxFALL).
+This is the nit value corresponding to the average luminance of the frame which has the brightest average luminance anywhere in the content.

+## -remarks

+D3DDDI_HDR_METADATA_HDR10 has equivalent definitions to <a href="https://msdn.microsoft.com/library/windows/desktop/mt732700.aspx">DXGI_HDR_METADATA_HDR10</a>.